 Should we not talk about this, in case it scares people?

 Many feel that we shouldn’t mention this, or at least that we should add copious amounts of sweetener, rather than being honest about the scale of the problem.
 The arguments go something like this: if you scare people, you paralyse them so that they do nothing, or you make them spend and consume more, to shore up their defences against the coming disaster (therefore making the problem worse); and/or you make them hostile to others in their community, who they might see as competitors for dwindling resources.
-This is the opposite of what we should actually be doing, and so frightening people with the truth about ecology is self-defeating.
+This is the opposite of what we should actually be doing, and so frightening people with the truth is self-defeating.
 It will dilute people’s will to do anything about it – they will become fatalistic.

 But would people be more or less likely to man the lifeboats if shown clearly that a collision with an iceberg is imminent?
 Research has shown that imminent disaster tends to be motivating, until it becomes clear that nothing is going to work – and we haven’t got to that point yet.
 Another important thing to remember is that the majority will never be motivated.
 This message is for the minority that will – to persuade them to stop tinkering, and to start turning the steering wheel.
 And for goodness sake, to take their foot off the accelerator.
 Anyone who thinks that we can avoid ‘biological annihilation’ and still chase perpetual economic growth is not part of the solution.

 We should talk about this because if we don’t, the response will be inadequate.
 And that’s exactly what’s happening.
 If you could see that someone’s house was on fire, you’d warn them, wouldn’t you?

 Whilst you’re here, why not take a look at the other 25+ nature topics available?
 And don’t forget to visit our main topics page to explore over 200 aspects of low-impact living and our homepage to learn more about why we do what we do.